-Vestibular pathologies are characterized by unpredictable episodes of vertigo, accompanied by postural imbalance, and loss of gaze fixation during movement.
-They are often also accompanied by dizziness and nausea.
+Vestibular pathologies are characterized by unpredictable episodes of vertigo accompanied by postural imbalance and loss of gaze fixation during movement.
+They are often accompanied by dizziness and nausea.
 These pathologies can be highly disabling, notably because, when they are recurrent, they may lead to psychological and social isolation.
-In France and the USA, vestibular pathologies represent the third most numerous reason for consulting a physician and 5% of hospital emergencies.
-Due to their high prevalence, vestibular disorders constitute a significant burden on our health care system.
+In Europe, the vestibular disorders of peripheral origin represent 3% of all medical consultations above 50 years and 1% of the hospital emergencies.
+Because of their high prevalence, vestibular disorders constitute a significant burden on our health care system.
 Therapeutic solutions for these pathologies lack specificity and efficacy.
-This is due to both the lack of knowledge of the pathophysiological mechanisms underlying the different vestibular disorders and the lack of biomarkers to discriminate vestibular impairments and properly direct therapeutic approaches.
-Our multidisciplinary research team including scientists, faculty teachers, engineers, and clinicians and constitutes a unique and leading structure for the study of the basic mechanisms of vestibular function, thereby meeting a pressing medical need in the field of otoneurology, notably by means of a bench-to-bedside approach.
+This is due both to the lack of knowledge of the pathophysiological mechanisms underlying the different vestibular disorders and to the lack of biomarkers to discriminate vestibular impairments and properly direct therapeutic approaches.
+Our multidisciplinary research team including scientists, faculty teachers, engineers, and clinicians constitutes a unique and leading structure for the study of the basic mechanisms of vestibular function, thereby meeting a pressing medical need in the field of Otoneurology, notably by means of a bench-to-bedside approach.

 Scientific Guidelines and Strategy